jerichijer/memalloc/README.md

 The `memalloc` library has no external dependencies.

-## Contributing

-Contributions are welcome!
-To contribute to `memalloc`, follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature`)
-3. Make your changes
-4. Commit your changes (`git commit -am 'Add new feature'`)
-5. Push to the branch (`git push origin feature`)
-6. Create a new Pull Request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.